oguzcatal/gaih-students-repo-example/README.md

 **Surname:** Çatal
 **Email:** oguzcatal@gmail.com

 This repository is for holding information about homeworks and project of Global AI Hub - "Introduction to Python Programming Course".
-Descriptions of the project is elaborated below.
+Descriptions of the project are elaborated below.

 ## Paying You!
 Description of your project.